Rokasl/CS408_project/report/source/12_chapter_5.md

 ## Abstract machine

-Purpose of the abstract machine is to take in generated output of the compiler and run it in the web, thus completing the task of running Frank code in a browser.
+The purpose of the abstract machine is to take in generated output of the compiler and run it on a browser, thus completing the main goal of the project.
 For full usage and installation instructions see **Appendix 2**.

 Abstract machine modules are located in\